EVM vs PolkaVM¶

 Compiler | Solidity Compiler | Revive Compiler |

-Inline Assembly | Supported | Supported with compatibility layer |
+Inline Assembly | Supported | Supported with the compatibility layer |

 Code Introspection | Supported via EXTCODECOPY |